 It just so happens that many manufacturers of dedicated trenchers also make compact utility loaders that are capable of using a trencher attachment...
 Toro, Ditch Witch and Vermeer immediately come to mind.
 Most allow there’s a place for both options, although there are situations in which one is a better choice than the other.

-“As far as how the Toro dedicated walk-behind trenchers compare with the CUL/trencher attachment combination, when it comes to performance, both options offer outstanding and similar trenching capabilities and are able to tackle almost any mid-duty trenching application,” says Sean O’Halloran, marketing manager at Toro.
-“Both the dedicated units and the trencher attachments offer similar trenching widths and depths.
-Both configurations offer similar torque, hydraulic flow, and RPMs.
-In short, the Toro TRX dedicated walk-behind trencher line offers about the same level of performance as the Dingo/trencher attachment configuration.
+"When it comes to exceptional performance, both the Toro walk-behind trenchers and the CUL/trencher attachment offer similar top-of-the-line trenching capabilities and power through various mid-duty trenching applications," said Kaitlyn Ingli, marketing manager at Toro.
+"Both the walk-behind trenchers and the trencher attachments also offer similar torque, hydraulic flow, RPMs, and trenching widths and depths.
+Overall, the Toro TRX dedicated walk-behind trencher line offers roughly the same level of performance as the Dingo/trencher attachment configuration."

 Chris Thompson, product manager for trenchers at Ditch Witch, says the choice really depends on the rental.
 “If your customer wants to get on the job, cut a trench and get off, then a dedicated trencher is the best choice,” he states.
 “But if they’re going to do other functions, a compact utility loader, or what we call a mini skid steer, with different attachments is most efficient.
 While dedicated trenchers are a little smaller, easier to maneuver and more efficient for trenching, mini skid steers are much more versatile.
 Operators can perform a range of jobs on a mini skid steer by simply switching attachments.”